ruanzx/devcontainer-templates/features/spec-kit/README.md

 ### Custom Templates

-While specify-cli uses the official template, you can customize the generated projects:
+While spec-kit uses the official template, you can customize the generated projects:

 ```bash
 # After initialization, customize the structure